 SUCCESS ON MT.
 REGAN

-The next year I found two new climbing partners, Norm Garrison, and Kim Johnson.
-We made an attempt on December 24th of 1970 to conquer Mt.
-Regan–my third and, yet another, failed attempt.
-As before, the trip began well, but night descended too soon and we ran out of light about 100 feet from the summit and were forced, once more, to descend into the dark.
+The next year I found 2 new climbing partners: Norm Garrison and Kim Johnson.
+We made an attempt on December 24, 1970 to conquer Mount Regan–my 3rd and, yet another, failed attempt.
+As before, the trip began well, but night descended too soon and we ran out of light about 100 feet from the summit.
+We were forced, once more, to descend in the dark.

-Our successful winter ascent finally occurred on the last day of winter of 1970.
-My fellow climbers included Norm Garrison, Ron Sargent, and Bill Weaver.
-We arrived at Sawtooth Lake in beautiful weather and spent the first night camped at the base of Mt.
-Regan.
-We started climbing early the next morning, successfully climbing the east face of the mountain and were on the summit before noon.
-We descended the mountain in beautiful weather, and skied back to Stanley, all in the same day.
+Our successful Winter ascent finally occurred on the last day of Winter (1970).
+My fellow climbers included Norm Garrison, Ron Sargent and Bill Weaver.
+We arrived at Sawtooth Lake in beautiful weather and spent the first night camped at the base of Mount Regan.
+We started climbing early the next morning, successfully climbing the East Face of the mountain and were on the summit before noon.
+We descended the mountain in beautiful weather and skied back to Stanley, all in the same day.